cagliari-blockchain-school/cagliari-blockchain-school/README.md

 **Introduction to the IOTA Tangle**

-TBD, Mirko Zichichi, IOTA Foundation
+Can Umut Ileri, IOTA Foundation & Delft University of Technology

 **IOTA Smart Contracts and Move Tutorial**